 Lace up your boots and head into the wilderness!
 Lapland’s forests, bald fell tops, and endless winding river await the intrepid explorer.
 From day trips through gentle hiking areas to longer hiking trips through challenging terrain, the whole of Lapland is yours to explore.

 Northern Finland has official hiking areas that are maintained by the Metsähallitus, the Forest Administration.
-These include the Arctic Circle Hiking Area, the Inari Hiking Area and the Iso-Syöte Hiking Area.
+These include the Arctic Circle Hiking Area and the Inari Hiking Area.

 The Arctic Circle Hiking Area lies just north of Rovaniemi, about a 15- or 20-minute drive from downtown.
 As there are a couple starting points just off Highway E75, you can also hop a bus there and back.
 These hiking routes often take you along the Raudanjoki river with its impressive rapids.
 The hills here are gentle, and the hiking routes to the top often open wide to lay the grandeur of Arctic Finland at your feet.
 Stretching away in all directions are the pine and birch forests and the sparkling waters of lakes and rivers.